Church of South India: Ecumenism

-As a united Protestant Church, the Church of South Indian is a member of the World Methodist Council, as well as the World Communion of Reformed Churches; as a constituent member of the Anglican Communion and its bishops participate in the Lambeth Conferences.
+As a united Protestant Church, the Church of South Indian is a member of the World Methodist Council, as well as the World Communion of Reformed Churches; as a constituent member of the Anglican Communion its bishops participate in the Lambeth Conferences.
 It also has representation in the Anglican Consultative Council.
 Consequently, the CSI is in full communion with the Old Catholic Churches of the Union of Utrecht and the Philippine Independent Catholic Church.
 It is a member of the World Council of Churches, the World Alliance of Reformed Churches, Christian Conference of Asia and the National Council of Churches in India.
 Through the Communion of Churches in India, it is also in partnership and full communion with the Church of North India and the Mar Thoma Syrian Church.

 The Church of South India maintains close partnerships with the Church of Scotland, Episcopal Church of the United States, Methodist Church of Great Britain, Presbyterian Church in Korea, Presbyterian Church in the Republic of Korea, Presbyterian Church of India, Presbyterian Church (USA), Reformed Church in America, United Church of Christ and the Uniting Church in Australia.

 Administration

 The church accepts the Lambeth Quadrilateral as its basis and recognises the historical episcopate in its constitutional form.
-Like Anglican and most other episcopal Churches, the ministry of the Church of South India is structured with three holy orders of Bishops, Priests and Deacons.
+Like Anglican and most other episcopal Churches, the ministry of the Church of South India is structured with three holy orders of bishops, priests and deacons.

 Synod

-The church is governed by a synod based in Chennai and headed by a presiding bishop bearing the title of Moderator, who is elected every three years.
-The new Moderator of the Church of South India is the Most Reverend A. Dharmaraj Rasalam, Bishop of South Kerala Diocese, since his election at the Synod on 11 January 2020.
-The Deputy Moderator is the Right Reverend Reuben Mark, Bishop of the Karimnagar Diocese.